Avoid Empty Chairs: Strategies Against No-Shows in the Hairdressing Salon

 1. The Power of Reminder: Automation Instead of Phone Stress

 Most no-shows don't happen out of bad intention, but simply out of forgetfulness.
 In our hectic everyday life, an appointment quickly goes under.
-The most effective weapon against this is an automated reminder function.
+The most effective weapon against this is a clear reminder and confirmation logic.

 A forgotten appointment is a missed opportunity – for both sides.